OpenRiak/riak_kv/docs/BucketProperties.md

 The `node_confirms` bucket property has a default value of `0`, and may be set to any non-negative integer less than or equal to the n_val (for that bucket).
 The purpose of `node_confirms` is to offer a guarantee that the data is available on multiple machines, for example setting node_confirms to 2 will guarantee that at least two machines have the data - and the risk of the data being lost can be considered accordingly.

-the `node_confirms` property were added as an alternative to using the `pr` and `pw` parameters to provide guarantees that distinct nodes were used for storage before confirming reads/writes.
+the `node_confirms` property was added as an alternative to using the `pr` and `pw` parameters to provide guarantees that distinct nodes were used for storage before confirming reads/writes.
 The use of `pw` could both fail to provide the desired guarantee of physical redundancy; but also could prompt false failures in circumstances where the data was still resiliently stored, reducing availability.

 Note that `node_confirms` is applied on both reads and writes.
 The parameter is also applied on reads so that an application can understand on read that a previous put has not yet reached the required level of diversity.